Money to Blow

-"Money to Blow" is the third single from rapper Birdman’s fourth studio album, Priceless.
-The song features Young Money/Cash Money artists Drake and Lil Wayne.
-The song - leaked in early 2008 - was originally by Drake, but he went on to give it to Birdman.
-There is a "sequel" to this song, entitled "4 My Town (Play Ball)", the fourth single from Birdman's album.
+"Money to Blow" is the third single from rapper Birdman's fourth studio album, Priceless.
+It was released on September 16, 2009 and features guest appearances from then-Cash Money Records artists Drake and Lil Wayne.
+The song was first leaked in early 2008 and originally belonged to the former, who gave it to Birdman as a lead artist.
+Lyrically, "Money to Blow" is an ode to each performer's success in the music industry.
+It was produced by Tennessee-based producer Drumma Boy.

+A sequel to the song, "4 My Town (Play Ball)" was released the following November as the fourth and final single from the album, which has an identical lineup and contains similar subject matter.

 Music video

 The music video was directed by Gil Green and released on September 25, 2009.
 It includes cameo appearances by Jay Sean, Currensy, Busta Rhymes, Brisco, Rocko, Young Money artists Lil Chuckee, Lil Twist, Gudda Gudda, Jae Millz, T-Streets and Dre.
-It was produced by Drumma Boy.